dai-shi/waku/README.md

 #### Other layouts

-Layouts are also helpful further down the tree.
-For example, you could add a layout at `./pages/blog/_layout.tsx` to add a sidebar to both the blog index and all blog article pages.
+Layouts are also helpful in nested routes.
+For example, you can add a layout at `./pages/blog/_layout.tsx` to add a sidebar to both the blog index and all blog article pages.

 ```tsx
 // ./src/pages/blog/_layout.tsx